GSAPP-CDP/archive/projects/2024/computational-co-design.md

 The extracted and corrected text, however, is no better for Luke than the original document or sign.
-The difference here is that the Large Language Model can now be used as generative-AI to produce a response to a query, such as “Please provide a summary of this text that would be understandable by a seven year old”.
+The difference here is that the Large Language Model can now be used as generative-AI to produce a response to a query detailing Adam's needs around how to simplify and summarize the information.
 Note that this step is tunable, and the query could be adapted to the target user of the sign overlay system.
-In Luke’s case, I opted for this query, as it provided enough information for him to understand, but not so much that might confuse him.
+In Luke’s case, I opted for a query that asked for information that provided enough information for him to understand, but not so much that might confuse him.